Kuadrant/architecture/rfcs/0008-distributed-dns.md

 We can take the UID of that namespace and apply a hashing algorithm to result in 6-7 character code which can be used as the clusterID for the local cluster.

-#### Update GUID Logic

-Currently the DNS Operator builds the LB CNAME with a guid based on the name of the gateway, as this could potentially be different on different clusters, this will need to be updated to generate based on the zone's root hostname, to ensure it is consistently generated on all clusters that interact with this zone.

 #### Ensure local records are accurate

-When the local DNSRecord is updated, the DNS Operator will ensure those values are present in the zone by interacting directly with the DNS Provider - however it will now only remove existing records if the name contains the local clusters clusterID, it will also remove CNAME values, if the value contains the local clusters clusterID.
-The DNS Operator will store the record set for a given DNS name in the status of that DNSRecord.
+When the local DNSRecord is updated, the DNS Operator will ensure those values are present in the zone by interacting directly with the DNS Provider.
+As mentioned above it will pull the zone, merge in its changes and write back the result before requeuing the resource for validation.
+With each requeuing it will add a random amount of time to attempt to fall out sync with any conflicting controllers.

-Whenever the DNS Operator does a write (see above) it will re-queue the DNSRecord to verify the results are present.
-This verification only reconcile is identified when the observedGeneration and Generation are equal, if validation fails a back-off will be used plus jitter (additional random time).

-If the spec of the DNSRecord is changed locally, this will reset the validation.

 #### Cleanup